Shingyy/MAC-Array-based-DNN-Accelerator/Parameter Buffer/README.md

 ## Simulation

-I have attached the simulation results and RTL schematic for a 4 -MAC Array Parameter Buffer with a 2 to 4 (K= 2)DEMUX and 4 buffer registers below.
+I have attached the simulation results for a 4 -MAC Array Parameter Buffer with a 2 to 4 (K= 2)DEMUX and 4 buffer registers below.

 ![Vivado Simulation](images/sim.png)